wickett/continuous-delivery-class/README.md

 # Basic Continuous Delivery Pipeline
 This course covers a wide range of topics from version control with git to CI with Jenkins to testing tools like robot, abao and gauntlt.
 Some of our environment runs in docker and some on the local machine to simulate development.
 For each video, we have included some setup instructions and dependencies needed.
-The instructions below assume a mac, however finding a windows equivalent is often possible.
+The instructions below assume a Mac, however finding a Windows equivalent is often possible.

+## Prerequisites
+Install Docker for Mac from https://docs.docker.com/docker-for-mac/install/

-## Version Control in action with git
+## Version Control in Action with git
 * Install homebrew from https://brew.sh
 * Install go via `brew install go`
 * Install go via `brew install vim`